mosharaf/eecs489/Assignments/Assignment-4/README.md

 You are given a raw Ethernet frame and have to send raw Ethernet frames.
 You should understand source and destination MAC addresses and the idea that we forward a packet one hop by changing the destination MAC address of the forwarded packet to the MAC address of the next hop's incoming interface.

 #### Internet Protocol
-Before operating on an IP packet, you should verify its checksum and make sure it is large enough to hold an IP packet.
+Before operating on an IP packet, you should verify its checksum.
+Packets with checksum mismatch are discarded.
 You should understand how to find the longest prefix match of a destination IP address in the routing table described in the [Getting Started](#getting-started) section.
 If you determine that a datagram should be forwarded, you should correctly decrement the TTL field of the header and recompute the checksum over the changed header before forwarding it to the next hop.

 #### Internet Control Message Protocol
 ICMP sends control information.
 In this assignment, your router will use ICMP to send messages back to a sending host.
 You will need to properly generate the following ICMP messages (including the ICMP header checksum) in response to the sending host under the following conditions: